Graft-versus-host disease: Types

-In the clinical setting, graft-versus-host disease is divided into acute and chronic forms, and scored or graded on the basis of the tissue affected and the severity of the reaction.
+In the clinical setting, graft-versus-host disease is divided into acute and chronic forms, and scored or graded based on the affected tissue and the severity of the reaction.

 In the classical sense, acute graft-versus-host disease is characterized by selective damage to the liver, skin (rash), mucosa, and the gastrointestinal tract.
 Newer research indicates that other graft-versus-host disease target organs include the immune system (the hematopoietic system, e.g., the bone marrow and the thymus) itself, and the lungs in the form of immune-mediated pneumonitis.
 Biomarkers can be used to identify specific causes of GvHD, such as elafin in the skin.
 Chronic graft-versus-host disease also attacks the above organs, but over its long-term course can also cause damage to the connective tissue and exocrine glands.

 Mucosal damage to the vagina can result in severe pain and scarring, and appears in both acute and chronic GvHD.
 This can result in an inability to have sexual intercourse.